 There is another weird thing.
 I usually search on Google.com.
 When I do the searches there (both logged in and logged out) I am not getting these results.
 But when logged in and I switch to Google.co.uk, Google logs me out.
 When I then sign in, the results are still there.
+Anyone else seeing this?

 In the mean time there are more people who have been seeing these tests.
 Searchengineland reports on it showing a lot more examples and has a quote from Google saying:

 “We’re always experimenting with ways to improve search, but we have nothing to announce at this time.”

 Danny Sullivan there also refers to the Wall Street Journal article which hinted on Google being changed and giving more direct answers in the search results.
 It is similar to what the WSJ describes, but they were reporting on it as if this was something new, which it clearly isn’t, Google has been doing stuff like this for a while.
 The tests are more, like Barry points out in the comments, “entity search”, or a reference to sources, something which was tested before in November.